Oslo Summer School in Comparative Social Science Studies - Application

 A scanned copy of the original with signature is accepted.

 3. Statement of motivation / purpose

 In addition we require a statement of motivation, a brief note of 1/2 to max 1 page were you briefly inform us the following:

 - describe your current research and/or study project in a few sentences.

 - In what respect will your chosen PhD course(s) relate or apply to your current research and/or study project?

 Note: The statement of motivation / purpose also serves as brief description of your research/study project, and will be distributed both to the lecturer as well as the fellow students in the class.

 You should write this statement as if you were writing to your fellow students in the course and for the lecturer.
 Prepare the text in ordinary plain text either in Word or Rtf-format [ not Pdf ], with 1,5 line spacing.
 Please do not use italics, emphasis or other formats that will make it difficult to combine these statement papers into a single document.

 The main target group is doctoral students with an interest in comparative and methodological social science.
 In addition, researchers, research scholars and MA students aiming at an advanced level are welcome to apply.

-The priority regarding admission will always be on those doctoral students attached to any organized research training programme, and who are willing to write an essay in order to obtain ECTS credits.
+The priority regarding admission will always be on those doctoral students attached to any organized research training programme.

 Read more about assignments and ECTS credits here.